NEW: We are pleased to offer this masterclass as a virtual online course; find out more about our Virtual Training.

 A modular, multi-focal, trauma-informed solution

-The programme will outline the increasing evidence of the impact of Adverse Experiences of Childhood (ACEs) on the health and well-being of children and young people extending into adult life.
+This CPD certified programme will outline the increasing evidence of the impact of Adverse Experiences of Childhood (ACEs) on the health and well-being of children and young people extending into adult life.
 There is a growing demand for interventions to prevent their harmful effects.

 Research will be reviewed about the impact of ACEs through population studies, intergenerational studies, and specific groups – self harming, mental health, and substance abuse, offending, and violent behaviour.